amsmite001/travelMap/README.md

 # Introduction

-This project is prototype for a project with the goal of tracking the locations of employees in a company.
+This is a prototype for a project with the goal of tracking the locations of employees in a company.
 This is meant to be a lightweight app with the goal of adding minimal overhead and hassle.
 In doing so, employees will not feel over-burdened to use the app.

 All are welcome to work on this repository, but credit must be given where due.